aboddenp/sales-app/README.md

 Interact with the backend in the browser [localhost:8000](http://localhost:8000/) and the frontend in [localhost:3000](http://localhost:3000/)

+** note: Give the docker container a couple minutes to run the frontend it takes some time for the development server to start**

 ## How to POST

 ### create a new user